oscar-mcgoldrick/weather-app/README.md

 ## Release 2

-Next, add a route for `/list/:rank` that shows the available classifications for the selected rank.
-Notice how the classification listing replaced the `Home` component.
+Next, add a route for `/list/:rank` to your `App.jsx` that shows the classifications for the selected rank.

+* Create a `Classifications` component for this route.
+It should use `params` to determine which rank type to list.
+* You will also need to use the `Link` component from `react-router-dom` in your `Nav`, to link the user to the correct classification list.

+Notice how `Classifications` has replaced the `Home` component in the image below.

 ![after release 2](readme-images/release-2.png)